arya2004/arya2004.github.io/README.md

 ---

-### **Markdown Transpiler | Markdown to HTML Converter**
+### **Markdown Transpiler | Markdown-to-HTML Compiler Using Flex/Bison**

-**Tech Stack:** C++, Lex, Yacc, CMake, Flex, Bison
+**Tech Stack:** C++, Flex (Lex), Bison (Yacc), CMake

-- Implemented a transpiler using Lex and Yacc for parsing Markdown and translating it to HTML, with core logic in C++.
-- Structured the project with CMake for streamlined builds and extensibility through customizable grammar rules.
+* Developed a command-line transpiler that converts Markdown to HTML by leveraging classic compiler construction tools—tokenizing with Flex, parsing and translating with Bison, and emitting extensible C++ output.
+* Designed a modular architecture enabling easy addition of new Markdown features by updating grammar and translation logic, with robust file I/O and error handling for reliable conversion.

 ---

 ### **AutoExpress.Js**
 **Tech Stack:** Express.js, Node.js, CLI
 - Developed an open-source Express.js project generator tool that automates the creation of API and MVC project structures with integrated database connections and optional view engines.
 - Implemented a robust CLI with interactive prompts to streamline project setup, enhancing developer productivity and standardizing project configurations.
+Certainly!
+Here’s your **arc** project summarized in 3 points, following your established format:

 ---

+### **arc | Handwritten Roslyn-Inspired Compiler in C#**

+**Tech Stack:** C#, .NET, Custom Lexer/Parser

+* Authored a modular C# compiler from scratch, featuring manual lexing, parsing, and type-checking phases with Roslyn-inspired architecture for clean separation and extensibility.
+* Exposed robust APIs for syntax trees, semantic analysis, and diagnostics, enabling integration with IDE tooling for syntax highlighting, error reporting, and interactive evaluation.
+* Designed an educational, REPL-friendly compilation pipeline supporting incremental evaluation and rich error handling—ideal for language tooling developers and compiler learners.

+---

+---

-### **XML Parser in C**
+### **xml parser | Lightweight XML Parsing Library in C**

 **Tech Stack:** C

-- Built an XML parser to load XML files, navigate XML trees, and access elements and attributes efficiently.
-- Optimized parsing algorithms for fast performance and ensured portability using the Standard C Library.
+* Developed a minimal, dependency-free XML parser in C that constructs an in-memory tree representation, supporting efficient navigation, querying, and manipulation of XML documents with explicit heap management.
+* Designed robust parsing logic to handle element nesting, attributes, and comments, with clear error reporting and efficient resource handling—suitable for embedded or performance-critical applications.

 ---